ByAUJay

 Arbitrum (Optimistic Rollup):

-- Compatible with existing Ethereum smart contracts
+- Works seamlessly with current Ethereum smart contracts

-- Offers scalable DeFi and NFT platforms
+- Provides scalable options for DeFi and NFT platforms

 Best Practices and Recommendations